33 Types of Ants in South Carolina

 25. Acrobat Ant

-Crematogaster lineolata is an ant that can be found in the Southeastern United States.
+Crematogaster lineolata is an ant found in the Southeastern United States.
 The ant’s body is long and slender, ranging from 1.5 to 3 mm long.
 It has a reddish-brown head and thorax with a yellow-brown abdomen.

 Crematogaster lineolata colonies often have multiple queens, which will produce winged males at certain intervals.

 They do this during the year to establish new colonies through mating flights over water sources.
-This list of the types of ants in South Carolina is not complete without the Acrobat ant!
+This list of the types of ants in South Carolina is incomplete without the Acrobat ant!

 26. Mississippi Carpenter Ant

 Carpenter ants are one of the most widespread types of ants in South Carolina.
-In fact, they can be found throughout the United States.
+They can be found throughout the United States.
 They are known for their ability to infest homes, sheds, and other structures due to their large size.

 Carpenter ants often have red or black bodies with pale yellow heads and thorax.
 These ants measure about 1/4 inch long when fully grown.
 As a result, carpenter ants are often confused with termites because they look similar.